strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 $ STRONGBOX_VAULT=/opt/strongbox-vault STRONGBOX_ORIENTDB_STUDIO_ENABLED=true ./bin/strongbox console
 ```

+Please, note that the `STRONGBOX_VAULT` envorinment variable needs to be pointing to an absolute path for this to work.

 As with the source distribution, you can set additional environment variables to further configure OrientDB Studio:

 ```